bartoszmajsak/bartoszmajsak.github.com/source/_posts/2012-11-07-lazy-developers-toolbox-number-1-prepend-git-commit-messages.markdown

 <!-- More -->

-On my open source nigth shifts I'm mainly involved in [Arquillian project](http://arquillian.org) (more about it soon).
+On my open source night shifts I'm mainly involved in [Arquillian project](http://arquillian.org) (more about it soon).
 All our code is [on GitHub](http://github.com/arquillian).
 Each time I work on some task I'm creating a feature branch with the corresponding name (for instance [ARQ-1186](https://issues.jboss.org/browse/ARQ-1186)).
 When I'm done with the work (or consistent part of it) I commit my changes:

 	$ git commit -m"[ARQ-1186] Introduced new property in configuration  \
 	file to define default (global) transaction mode"